pynbody/tangos/docs/black_holes_and_crossmatching.md

 information from changa's output `.mergers` file.

 However no properties are associated with the black holes until you ask for them.
-Property calculations can be applied to black holes (and other objects) in just the same way as halos, using the `tangos_writer` shell command.
+Property calculations can be applied to black holes (and other objects) in just the same way as halos, using the `tangos write` shell command.
 Type:

 ```
-tangos_writer BH_mass BH_mdot_histogram --for tutorial_changa_blackholes --type bh
+tangos write BH_mass BH_mdot_histogram --for tutorial_changa_blackholes --type bh
 ```

 Here